felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/configuration.md

 ## Inventory

-Through inventory synchronization, products and options that have a stock quantity of zero can be hidden can be hidden on your Just Eat store.
+Through inventory synchronisation, products and options that have a stock quantity of zero can be hidden can be hidden on your Just Eat store.

-To synchronize your HubRise inventory with Just Eat whenever it is updated, select the **Enable automatic inventory push** checkbox.
+To synchronise your HubRise inventory with Just Eat whenever it is updated, select the **Enable automatic inventory push** checkbox.

 Additionally, you can manually push your inventory to Just Eat via the **Actions** page.